Hoop is a popular app to make new friends on online all around the world.

 - email@example.com directly from their profile’s settings

 You should know that there is no direct interaction on Hoop.
-However, Hoop allows users to have interactions on Snapchat with new friends.
-You can find more information about safety on Snapchat on the Snapchat Safety Center.
+However, Hoop allows users to connect on other social apps.

-• The most important thing is to talk with your child about being thoughtful while using social media.
+• The most important thing is to talk with your child about being thoughtful while using social apps.

 • Remind them that they can come to you or speak to a trusted adult when they need help.